kdheepak/kdheepak.github.io/src/data/blog/understanding-variables-and-mutability-in-julia/index.md

 ### Named Tuple unpacking

-Julia also supports `NamedTuple` and unpacking; you have to use a semicolon in the LHS in the unpacking syntax:
+Julia also supports unpacking `NamedTuple`s; you have to use a semicolon in the LHS in the unpacking syntax:

 ```julia